prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

     @>     (site volumes measure the void itself and are not on the swept-sphere scale of the channel volumes)
     @> The 6 sites marked sealed above report neither a channel nor a link: no route out of them survived - either narrower than bottleneck=0.80 Å, or dropped as a duplicate of a shallower site's, or the void is its own mouth and has nowhere to path to.
 Lower bottleneck to see how the first kind connect.
     @> Saving 14 channels and 1 links to directory ., one file per object named sp<site>_chl<n> and sp<site>_lnk<n>.
-    @> Channel calculation completed in 10.52s.
+    @> Channel calculation completed in 10.94s.
     ..
     ..
     @> Frame/model: 209
     @> The atoms supplied to calcChannels contain protein atoms only.
-    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.27s.
+    @> Substituted 5986 atoms with 77434 homogeneous balls of radius 1.20 Å in 0.28s.
-    @> Surface and inner simplices filtered in 3.24s.
+    @> Cavities: 425 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.21s.
+    @> Chambers (probe 1.40 Å): 5 of the 10 searched cavities have them; the other 9 are searched whole.
+    @>     cavity 0: 26 chambers, 3 of them seeded.
+    @>     cavity 1: 1 chamber, none of them deep and large enough to seed; searched whole.
+    @>     cavity 2: 1 chamber, none of them deep and large enough to seed; searched whole.
+    @>     cavity 5: 2 chambers, none of them deep and large enough to seed; searched whole.
+    @>     cavity 6: 1 chamber, none of them deep and large enough to seed; searched whole.
+    @> 12 search sites (sp) in 0.10s: one per seeded chamber, one per cavity searched whole.
+    @> Channel search (Dijkstra) over 12 search sites in 10 cavities completed in 0.78s.
+    @> Found 21 channels and 1 link (a link joins a deep chamber to a shallower one and never reaches the surface).
+    @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
+    @>     site  start_point [Å]             void                   volume [Å³]  depth [Å]  channels  links
+    @>     sp0   [0.516, -0.662, 11.707]     cavity 0, chamber 1/3         3008       11.1        10      -
+    @>     sp1   [-3.599, -10.845, -19.331]  cavity 1, whole                791        5.4         3      -
+    @>     sp2   [4.744, -11.119, -19.429]   cavity 2, whole                374        5.1         1      -
+    @>     sp3   [9.151, -13.918, -12.758]   cavity 3, whole                316        7.0         -      -  sealed
+    @>     sp4   [16.344, -6.713, 14.820]    cavity 4, whole                306        7.2         -      -  sealed
+    @>     sp5   [-12.275, -3.120, -5.575]   cavity 0, chamber 2/3          303       12.7         2      1  -> sp0
+    @>     sp6   [16.923, 1.103, -8.312]     cavity 5, whole                300        8.6         1      -
+    @>     sp7   [-14.916, -5.923, -13.430]  cavity 6, whole                174        6.9         -      -  sealed
+    @>     sp8   [2.725, 10.038, -9.560]     cavity 7, whole                139        5.2         1      -
+    @>     sp9   [-4.679, 3.663, -18.405]    cavity 8, whole                120        6.3         1      -
+    @>     sp10  [10.205, 8.239, -13.349]    cavity 0, chamber 3/3           87        5.0         2      -
+    @>     sp11  [-12.641, -7.949, 6.029]    cavity 9, whole                 64        6.2         -      -  sealed
+    @>     (site volumes measure the void itself and are not on the swept-sphere scale of the channel volumes)
+    @> The 4 sites marked sealed above report neither a channel nor a link: no route out of them survived - either narrower than bottleneck=0.80 Å, or dropped as a duplicate of a shallower site's, or the void is its own mouth and has nowhere to path to.
+Lower bottleneck to see how the first kind connect.
+    @> Saving 21 channels and 1 links to directory ., one file per object named sp<site>_chl<n> and sp<site>_lnk<n>.
+    @> Channel calculation completed in 9.51s.
+    @> Delaunay tessellation of 77434 points constructed in 3.19s.
-    @> Delaunay tessellation of 77434 points constructed in 2.92s.
+    @> Delaunay tessellation of 77434 points constructed in 3.40s.
+    @> Surface and inner simplices filtered in 3.84s.
-    @> Cavities: 426 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.21s.
+    @> Cavities: 426 found, 10 deeper than min_depth=5.0 Å and searched for channels, in 1.29s.
     @> Chambers (probe 1.40 Å): 3 of the 10 searched cavities have them; the other 8 are searched whole.
     @>     cavity 0: 19 chambers, 6 of them seeded.
     @>     cavity 1: 3 chambers, 1 of them seeded.
     @>     cavity 2: 1 chamber, none of them deep and large enough to seed; searched whole.
-    @> 15 search sites (sp) in 0.08s: one per seeded chamber, one per cavity searched whole.
+    @> 15 search sites (sp) in 0.09s: one per seeded chamber, one per cavity searched whole.
+    @> Surface and inner simplices filtered in 3.83s.
-    @> Channel search (Dijkstra) over 15 search sites in 10 cavities completed in 0.95s.
+    @> Channel search (Dijkstra) over 15 search sites in 10 cavities completed in 0.98s.
     @> Found 23 channels and 5 links (a link joins a deep chamber to a shallower one and never reaches the surface).
     @> Search sites (sp), the void each search ran from, largest first; sp<n> tags every channel, link and output file:
     @>     site  start_point [Å]             void                   volume [Å³]  depth [Å]  channels  links